 - cayenne pepper

-Tobacco, the plant found in cigarettes, is another example.
-Huckleberries are a rare example of a sweet nightshade.
+Tobacco, the plant found in cigarettes, is a nightshade.
+Garden huckleberries, which aren't in the same plant family as huckleberries, are another example.
 Sweet potatoes and yams — which look and taste like potatoes — are not nightshades.

 Most other nightshades are not edible and many are poisonous if eaten.
 They also vary a lot in their shape, size, structure, and color.
 However, all nightshades are genetically similar.